NOD-studios/li3_flickr/readme.wiki

 # li3_flickr

-Flickr API wrapper for Lithium PHP Framework as a HTTP datasource extension.
+Flickr API plugin for Lithium PHP Framework

 **Be aware, it's under construction at the moment.**